Glyochi/LLLM-serving/README.md

-This is my personal project to help myself understand LLM serving.
+This is my personal project to help myself understand of LLM serving.
 What does it take? why is it hard? what does the implementation look like?

 [Quick Demo Here](https://youtu.be/znVhCl4hQYc)